22Neves/devsite-docs/guides/checkout-pro/configure-development-environment.en.md

 2. In the **Website (required)** field, fill in the URL of your business's website.
 3. Accept the ----[mlb]----[Privacy Statement](https://www.mercadopago.com.br/privacidade) ------------ ----[mla, mlm, mlu, mco, mlc, mpe]----[Privacy Statement](https://www.mercadopago.com/privacidad) ------------ and the [Terms and conditions](/developers/en/docs/resources/legal/terms-and-conditions).
 Complete the reCAPTCHA and click on **Activate production credentials**.

-Once you have activated your production credentials, you can use your **production** Access Token.
+Once you have activated your production credentials, you can use your **production** `access token`.

-Next, in the *backend* of your project, create a _main_ file based on the programming language you will use.
+Next, in the backend of your project, create a _main_ file based on the programming language you will use.
 There, place the following code, replacing the value `PROD_ACCESS_TOKEN` with your production `access token`.

 [[[
 ```php